Ajfriel86/PilateParadise/README.md

 ![Footer Issue](./Readmeimages/footer.png)

-This was resolved by adding some media queries to reduce the font-size:
+This was resolved by adding some media queries to reduce the font size:

 ![Footer Fixed](./Readmeimages/footer_fixed.png)